 Trolling for rage drives engagement. =3

-Honestly as a hobbyist programmer I'm more interested in knowing which exact platforms/compilers that don't support these patterns and why should I care about them.
+Honestly as a hobbyist programmer I'm more interested in knowing which exact platforms/compilers that don't support the non-dependable patterns and why should I care about them.
 Even better if the author can host a list of "supported platforms" that's guaranteed to work if people's projects invest in the style.

 This list of rules applies to most languages: